arw6329/doubletime/README.md

 )
 ```

-While you can explicitly specify the validator for each property, object-schema-validation also allows you to use shorthand type specifications in the form of strings in most circumstances.
+While you can explicitly specify the validator for each property, doubletime also allows you to use shorthand type specifications in the form of strings in most circumstances.
 The above example can also be written like so:

 ```ts
 const validator = object({